looker-open-source/gzr/README.md

 The `look import LOOK_FILE SPACE_ID` command is used to import a look from a file.
 If a look by the same name exists in that space then the `--force` switch must be used.

-Gazer will attempt to update the existing look of the same name, rather than create a new look.
-In that way the look id, schedules, permissions, etc. will be preserved.
+Gazer will attempt to update an existing look of the same name, rather than create a new look.
+In this way the look id, share URLs, schedules, permissions, etc. will be preserved.

 ```
 $ gzr look import Path/To/Look_123_My\ Look.json 123 --host foo.bar.mycompany.com --force